umbeluzi/licensing/README.md

 ## License

-This project is licensed under the terms of the [MPL-2.0](../LICENSE).
+This project is licensed under the terms of the [Apache 2.0](LICENSE).